 Wool vs Down Comforter: Why Down Causes 3 AM Sweats

-Greg Bailey Greg Bailey
+Greg Bailey

-5 minute read
+9 minute read

 Wool vs Down Comforter: Why the "Fluffiest" Comforter Causes 3 AM Sweats

+You fall asleep cozy.
 You wake up hot, sticky — or suddenly freezing.

-And it’s not your thermostat.
+That's not random.
+And it's not your thermostat.

-It’s why one keeps you comfortable all night — and the other doesn’t.
+When comparing a wool vs down comforter, the real question isn't which is warmer.
+It's why one keeps you comfortable all night — and the other doesn't.

+Heat builds.
 Moisture gets trapped.
+Your body reacts.

 Both wool and down are natural fills, but once sleep actually begins, they behave very differently.
 That difference is often the line between deep, uninterrupted sleep and a night of sweats, chills, and wake-ups.